ehlodex/InTune-Win32/README.md

 Inune has built-in detection methods to determine if the app is installed, such as the presence of a registry key or file.
-You can also create a custom detection script to determine if the Win32 App is installed, but this is not recommended.
+You can also create a custom detection script to determine if the Win32 App is installed.

 It is recommended to create both an install.ps1 and uninstall.ps1 file, so that the app can be removed when it is no longer needed.
 Since the files are